Health, Safety & Wellness

 Gold Fields continues to uphold its promise, ‘if we cannot mine safely, we will not mine’.
 This reflects the need to minimise any potential negative impact on our employees and contractors, maintain operational continuity and protect the Company’s reputation.
 Gold Fields’ Group annual performance bonus contains a significant safety component.
 Furthermore, maintaining safe and healthy working conditions is a key compliance issue for the Company.

 As stated in our Occupational Health and Safety Policy, Gold Fields strives for ‘Zero Harm’ at all of our operations and to minimise occupational health and safety hazards.
 All of the Group’s operations are certified to the OHSAS 18001 international health and safety management system standard.
+Gold Fields Health and Safety Reporting guideline reports injury and illness classifications consistent with the ICMM’s Health and Safety Performance Indicators.

 The work on safety and wellness is integral to our operational discipline and is accepted as the foundation for improved operational performance.
 As such, there is no conflict between pursuing safety and productivity at the same time.